Harps for Beginners – Read Before You Buy!

 The sting then vibrates, the body resonates, and you get a sound.
 The strings differ by thickness and length, with the length being determined by the instrument’s construction.
 These two factors determine the pitch of every string.

-Harps normally have a so-called “soundbox” with its sound holes.
+Harps normally have a so-called “soundbox” with sound holes.
 When a string vibrates, this part amplifies the sound, making it loud enough for everybody to listen to.

 Pedal harps have pedals that alter the pitch of strings.
 By pressing them, you get outside of the diatonic bounds of the harp’s tuning and get more notes.
 Beginners can do nicely with some simpler harps without any pedals and other complicated controls.